-Instead, ActiveInbox interacts with Gmail via your browser, entirely within your machine.
-The only data that gets transmitted to our server is that detailed above.
+Instead, ActiveInbox interacts with Gmail via your browser as a plugin, entirely within your machine.
+The only data that gets transmitted to our server is that detailed above (e.g. Notes).
 We really encourage any geeks out there to verify that by watching the Network tab in Chrome's Developer Tools, and if you don't like something we do, please shout loud & publicly.

 For certain features, you can optionally grant our server access to your email to make them work (aka 'OAuth access').
 However, we make it very clear what you're granting access to when it happens, and you can still choose not to.
 For example, Send Later requires our server to have 24/7 access to your email to work properly.

 Our mobile apps theoretically do enable our servers to access your emails (aka 'OAuth access').
 Even though we have no reason to do this, and don't do this, it's impossible to stop that theoretical possibility.

 If your data is legally sensitive, you may wish to approach us about a non-technical solution, such as building legal trust with us as a vendor.

 Alternatively, you may wish to simply use ActiveInbox on the desktop only (via the more secure Gmail plugin).